pivotal/blog/content/post/headless-ui-testing-with-go-agouti-and-chrome.md

 })
 ```

-We'll need to make [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) available on our `$PATH`
+We'll need to make [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) available on our `$PATH`
 before we can run this on our local machine.
 Once that's done, run `ginkgo` to see this work.

 ## Setting up your CI environment

-ConcourseCI uses Docker containers to run tasks, so let's create a container that can run our test.
+Concourse uses Docker containers to run tasks, so let's create a container that can run our test.
 Create the following
 `Dockerfile`:

 ```